MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxdoc-get-coverpagename-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the CoverpageName property for a FaxDoc object.
-The CoverpageName property is a null-terminated string that contains the name of the cover page template file (.cov) associated with the object.' ms.assetid: '6d2fbcb1-fb94-4fe1-8481-f64f55878906'
+Description: Sets or retrieves the CoverpageName property for a FaxDoc object.
+The CoverpageName property is a null-terminated string that contains the name of the cover page template file (.cov) associated with the object. ms.assetid: 6d2fbcb1-fb94-4fe1-8481-f64f55878906
-title: 'FaxDoc.CoverpageName property'
+title: FaxDoc.CoverpageName property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDoc.CoverpageName property